hotrodorm/hotrod/hotrod-project/docs/docs-4/config/tags/facet.md

 the HotRod Generator as a comma-sepatated list of facet names.
 The HotRod Generator reads the entire configuration file(s), but refreshes only the sections included in the facets.

+Facets are mutually exclusive with schema discovery.
+If you want to use discovery you cannot define facets, and vice versa.

 ## Attributes